JunInMay/SRTtoScript/README.md

 3. Utilize the StanfordCoreNLP library to identify sentences and consolidate the words together.

 # Todo
-1. Designing
+1. Design the GUI
-2. Trivial details
+2. Handle Trivial details
+3. Create Alerts for Each Operation
+4. Implement Log Printing

 # Libraries
 - StanfordCoreNLP